• Skip to primary navigation

 A serving of hamburger casserole on a plate.

 This recipe has a couple of steps but you can make it in advance and wait to bake it until dinner time.
 It only takes 15 minute to bake.
 You’ll start out with a basic buttermilk biscuit dough that is baked in a casserole dish.
-While that’s baking, you make the hamburger filling and then add it on top of the biscuits.
+While that’s baking, you make the hamburger filling and then add it on top of the biscuit layer.
 Cover the casserole with cheese and you’ve got an amazing dinner.

 A bite of ground beef casserole on a fork.